AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 ## Transpose

-The transpose of a matrix is an operation that consist in flipping a matrix along its diagonal.
+The transpose of a matrix is an operation that consists in flipping a matrix along its diagonal.
 We can define the operation as follows:

 ```Smalltalk
 MMatrix>>transposed